-The below is a collection of resources that I frequently share and reference.
-Resources fit into three broad categories: general data resources, R resources, and economics profession resources.
+Below is a collection of resources that I frequently share and reference.
+The resources fit into three broad categories: general data resources, R resources, and economics profession resources.
 I hope sharing this can help you build, write, and create things.

 Finding Data